Planck 2015 results. XX. Constraints on inflation: Conclusions

 The trend found for $\Lambda$CDM+$r$+$\Omega_K$ is even clearer when spatial curvature and the running of the spectral index are varied at the same time.
-Then, the \Planck\ temperature plus polarization data are compatible with $r$ values as large as 0.19 (95\,\% CL), at the cost of an almost 4\,$\sigma$ deviation from spatial flatness (which, however, disappears as soon as lensing or BAO data are considered).
+In this case, the \Planck\ temperature plus polarization data are compatible with $r$ values as large as 0.19 (95\,\% CL), at the cost of an almost 4\,$\sigma$ deviation from spatial flatness (which, however, disappears as soon as lensing or BAO data are considered).